untoldwind/walldee/README.md

 By default the server will start on port 9000, refer to the Play documentation how to change that is necessary.

+# Updating / migrating

+All versions of Walldee should be compatible with previous versions (so far at least).
+Nevertheless, when upgrading to a newer version it is best tu be safe than sorry.
+In other words you are encouraged to created a backup first.

+Luckily creating a backup is easy: Just copy the walldee.h2.db file to somewhere else.
+Also note that walldee itself creates a backup on daily basis.

 # Notes

 Large parts of the backend still look very very ugly. <do far most eye-candy went into the wall display itself.